sadoprotocol/sado-api/README.md

 $ npm start
 ```

-To monitor the orderbook you will also need to spin up a worker instance.
+Currently the orderbook resolver loop goes through a cron job worker, for local development purposes you can run the worker manually to update the orderbooks on the latest blockchain state.

 ```sh
 $ npm run worker